 James I. Michaelis

-A member of the California State Bar since 1966, Jim is rated "AV Preemenint 5.0" by Martindale-Hubbell.
+A member of the California State Bar since 1966, Jim was rated "AV Preemenint 5.0" by Martindale-Hubbell.

 From 1966 to 1968, Jim was a captain in the United States Army, stationed in West Germany.
 In 1968, He began the practice of law as a Deputy District Attorney in Sacramento, California, where he gained extensive jury trial experience.

-He is on the advisory panel of the Stanford on the Moon project.
-Jim has been a member of the Defense Research Institute, the Association of Southern California Defense Counsel, the Environmental Law Section of the State Bar, and an Associate Member of the Organization of Flying Adjusters.
-He is a past President of the Los Angeles chapter of the Aviation Insurance Association.
+He was on the advisory panel of the Stanford on the Moon project.
+Jim was a member of the Defense Research Institute, the Association of Southern California Defense Counsel, the Environmental Law Section of the State Bar, and an Associate Member of the Organization of Flying Adjusters.
+He was the past President of the Los Angeles chapter of the Aviation Insurance Association.